com-480-data-visualization/est-property-prices/docs/milestone_2.md

 The county-specific dashboards provide a more granular view of real estate data, offering multiple visualizations and statistics.
 These dashboards include:

-1. **Line Chart**: Displays price dynamics over time and doubles as a time-slider for the dashboard.
+1. **Time Slider & Average Salary**: Enables to adjust the dashboard for certain year and provides average salary of the county for the year.
-2. **Key Statistics**: Highlights essential metrics such as the selected year's average transaction price and average salary for the county.
+2. **Line Chart**: Displays price dynamics over time (€ / m²).
 3. **Detailed Map**: Focuses on parish-level (commune-level) data within the selected county.
 4. **Radar Chart**: Illustrates the distribution of transactions by land type (e.g., residential, agricultural).
 5. **Circular Packing Chart**: Visualizes land use categories in a hierarchical bubble format.